bparanj/crystal/programming/iac/docs/basics/software-provisioning.md

 Software provisioning refers to the process of setting up software on computers, servers, or other devices so that it's ready to be used.
 It involves several steps to ensure that software runs properly, from installation to configuration.
 Here’s a simple breakdown:

-1. **Installation**: This is the first step where the software is actually put onto the device.
+1. **Installation**: This is the first step where the software is ly put onto the device.
 This could be installing an app on a smartphone, a program on a laptop, or server software in a data center.

 2. **Configuration**: After the software is installed, it often needs to be set up according to the needs of the user or the organization.
 This can include setting preferences, adjusting settings to match the local environment, and integrating with other software.